Neil-George/Soduku-Solver/README.md

 # Soduku
-Soduku solver application written in Python
+Soduku solver application written in Python, with a GUI using pygame.